codenothing/Nlint/doc/Options.md

  - **-j FILE, --jslint=FILE:** Define a custom jslint file to use.

  - **-b TIME, --buffer-wait=TIME:** Define the number of milliseconds(TIME) to wait for buffer output to finish before killing the process.
-Usefull for pre-commit hooks.
+Useful for pre-commit hooks.

  - **-v, --verbose:** Verbose mode.
 Outputs processing information like what directory is currently being read, or what file is currently being linted.